nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 1. A multi-step command to add a venue to the booking system
     1. Prerequisites: BookCoin is not in the middle of executing a multi-step command.
 List all venues using the `list_venue` command, and verify that a venue by the same name cannot already exist.
 If it is present as a record in the system, delete it.

-    2. Test case: `add_venue v/Victoria Hall`<br>
+    2. Test case: `add_venue v/Victoria Hall`, and all other inputs are left empty by pressing <kbd>enter</kbd> whenever prompted to input a field<br>
     Expected: Victoria Hall should appear in the list of venues.
 The default capacity should be set to 10 as it was unspecified in the command, and there should be no description or tag.

-    3. Test case: `add_venue v/Victoria Hall` followed by `50`<br>
+    3. Test case: `add_venue v/Victoria Hall` followed by `50`, and all other inputs left empty.<br>
     Expected: Victoria Hall should appear in the list of venues with a capacity indicated to be 50.
-No description or tag should be present.
+No tag should be present, and the description should be "No description provided".

-    4. Test case: `add_venue v/Victoria Hall` followed by `50` followed by `Popular concert hall`<br>
+    4. Test case: `add_venue v/Victoria Hall` followed by `50` followed by `Popular concert hall`, and all other inputs left empty. <br>
     Expected: Victoria Hall should appear in the list of venues with a capacity indicated to be 50, and a description "Popular concert hall".
 There should be no tag.

-    5. Test case: `add_venue v/Victoria Hall` followed by `50` followed by `Popular concert hall` followed by `indoors`<br>
+    5. Test case: `add_venue v/Victoria Hall` followed by no input (when prompted for capacity), followed by `Popular concert hall` (when prompted for a venue description), followed by `indoors` (when prompted for tags) <br>
-    Expected: Victoria Hall should appear in the list of venues with a capacity indicated to be 50, a description "Popular concert hall", and a tag "indoors".
+    Expected: Victoria Hall should appear in the list of venues with a default capacity of 10, a description "Popular concert hall", and a tag "indoors".

 ### F.4 Adding a booking
-1. A multi-step command to add a booking for Victoria Hall
+1. A multi-step command to add a booking to the booking system
     1. Prerequisites: BookCoin is not in the middle of executing a multi-step command.
-A venue by the name "Victoria Hall" already exists, and a venue by the name of Hall does not exist.
-If it is not present as a record in the system, create one.
-Similarly, for the email of a booker, create one if not present.
+A person with the email `johndoe@gmail.com` exists, and a person with the venue name `Victoria Hall` exists.
+List all bookings using the `list_booking` command, and verify that the date and duration you intend to book the venue for does not already exist.

-    2. Test case: `add_booking` followed by `example@gmail.com` followed by `Hall` followed by `For FYP Meeting` followed by `2012-01-31 22:59` followed by `2012-01-31 23:59` followed by `meeting`<br>
+    2. Test case: `add_booking e/johndoe@gmail.com`<br>, followed by `Victoria Hall` (when prompted for venue), followed by `Important meeting` (when prompted for description), followed by `business, finance` (when prompted for tags), followed by `2021-01-01 01:00` and `2021-01-01 02:00` respectively when prompted for start and end date.
-    Expected: There should be an error stating that the venue does not exist in the system
+    Expected: A booking should appear in the list of bookings with the booker by the email "johndoe@gmail.com", venue "Victoria Hall", with a description of "Important meeting", two tags "business" and "finance".
+The duration booked should also be listed in the same way as the input, which is in a YYYY-MM-DD HH:MM" format.

     3. Test case: `add_booking` followed by `example@gmail.com` followed by `Victoria Hall` followed by `For FYP Meeting` followed by `2012-02-01 22:59` followed by `2012-01-31 23:59` followed by `meeting`<br>
     Expected: There should be an error stating that the starting time of a booking should not be later than its ending time.

-    4. Test case: `add_booking` followed by `example@gmail.com` followed by `Victoria Hall` followed by `For FYP Meeting` followed by `2012-01-31 22:59` followed by `2012-01-31 23:59` followed by `meeting`<br>
-    Expected: A booking for Victoria Hall should appear in the list of bookings with a description "For FYP Meeting.", a date range from 31st Jan 2012, 22:59 to 23:59 and a tag "meeting".

 ### F.5 Deleting a person

 1. Deleting a person while all persons are being shown